-Dennis Ivy was a marketer who learned coding on the job.
+Dennis Ivy was a marketer who learned python for free on the job.
 He then sold the website to his employer for $40k.
 Today he runs a growing Youtube channel teaching others how to code as well.
 Dennis shares his story on learning programming, making $40k with one deal, his advice for newbies and what's coming up on his Youtube channel.

 I’m a self taught developer and currently spend my time teaching full stack development on my Youtube channel.
 I wrote my first hello world program in sept 2017 and two months later convinced my boss I could rebuild my company's Laboratory management software.
 2 years later I sold that software and am now taking 6-12 months off to pursue my dream of teaching and building things that interest me.
 I live just outside of Portland, Oregon but work remotely while traveling the world with my wife for about 3 months out of the year.

 How did you learn python?

 I started learning from books.
 First book I picked up was HTML & CSS by John Ducket.
 This got me hooked on web development.
 From there I would constantly do research on Google and Youtube.
 Anytime I had to learn a new language or framework I liked finding a book as a guide on what I need to do more research on but most of my learning came from following tutorials and building dummy apps.

 Once I started developing my product for my former company I would just search online and had got really good at asking the right questions.
 Some good channels I followed were Traversy Media, Net Ninja, Coding for Entrepreneurs and a few others.
 I would just pick up information as I needed.

 What made you start teaching people to code on Youtube?